cheat-sheets/business-strategy-cheat-sheet/README.md

 facilitating major losses.
 This strategy is dangerous as it could be destructive to a firm in terms of losses and even lead to complete business failure.

+**Price skimming**:

+Price skimming is a pricing strategy in which a marketer sets a relatively high initial price for a product or service at first, then lowers the price over time.
+It is a temporal version of price discrimination/yield management.
+It allows the firm to recover its sunk costs quickly before competition steps in and lowers the market price.

+**Penetration pricing**:

+Penetration pricing is a pricing strategy where the price of a product is initially set low to rapidly reach a wide fraction of the market and initiate word of mouth.
+The strategy works on the expectation that customers will switch to the new brand because of the lower price.
+Penetration pricing is most commonly associated with marketing objectives of enlarging market share and exploiting economies of scale or experience.

 Other pricing strategies: https://en.wikipedia.org/wiki/Pricing_strategies#Models_of_pricing.

 **Preemption**: